 If you are an overseas visitor with HIV you might be worried that you cannot get NHS treatment.
 The rules about who can and who can’t get NHS treatment are complex, and often change.

-Even if your immigration status means that you are not normally eligible for free NHS hospital care, from October 2012, HIV treatment is provided free of charge to anyone who needs it.
+Even if your immigration status means that you are not normally eligible for free NHS hospital care, HIV treatment is provided free of charge to anyone who needs it.
 Treatment for some infectious diseases, including tuberculosis (TB) and hepatitis, is also free.

 Hospitals must also give you essential treatment for any other condition that is ‘life threatening’.
 The doctors will decide what treatment is essential.